athyuttamre/meteord/README.md

->MeteorD is no longer used by SignMeUp, deprecated in favor of a smaller, local Dockerfile.
+>MeteorD is no longer used by SignMeUp in production, deprecated in favor of a smaller, local Dockerfile.
 Check the main repo for the latest version.
+We still use it for local development from time to time, but new solutions are being explored.

 ---